matthewsutherland/Text-Mining-Nietzsche/README.md

 ```
 Next the `dplyr` package is loaded to use the `data_frame` function, as well as for other features like piping (%>%).

 Every line for every book is saved into `full_texts`, all within a single column.
 There is also a second column that contains the book title.
 The function `read_books` scrapes all of the text from the Gutenberg site, which is provided in .csv format.
 For some of the books the text for a line was spread across 2 columns, instead of 1.
-The function `read_books` corrects for that by gathering both into a single column (see if/else statement).
+The function `read_books` corrects for that by gathering both columns into a single column (see if/else statement).
 Finally, the list is converted into a data frame and saved into `full_texts`.
 The `read_books` function is then called, and the output is saved into `nietz_full_texts`.

 ```
 library(dplyr)